The Human Beinz

 Price: $40.00

-In actuality 1967's "The Human Beinz/Mammals" wasn't a true Beinz's solo effort.
-Side "A" featured four band efforts, while the flip side featured label mates The Mammals.
+In actuality 1967's "The Human Beinz/Mammals" wasn't a true The Beinz's solo effort.
+The LP's first side featured the band's earlier "A" and "B" sides.
+Side two featured six tracks from label mates The Mammals.

 "The Human Beinz/Mammals" track listing: